mkrogemann/agent_demo/README.md

 An implementation of Tic Tac Toe to serve as a demo of Elixir's Agent abstraction.

-Accompanies this blog post: TODO_LINK
+Accompanies a [blog post](https://blog.codecentric.de/en/2016/04/elixir-where-is-your-state) on Elixir's Agents module.

 # Build